PART 23: ROCK BOTTOM

 Okay, so she obviously couldn’t talk to Julie – but there was only one other person who knew her the way Julie did.
 About her past, her present, her triggers and idiosyncrasies – and that one guy, the individual who had been subjected to more “Carrie” than anyone else in the whole high school?
 He was better off without her.
 She squeezed her eyes shut again.

 She wasn’t sure how much more time passed before she heard someone addressing her.
 “What?” she inquired, opening her eyes and looking up.

 “I said hey, track tease, have you talked to the math whiz yet?”
 Lee repeated.

-“To Frank??
-Why the hell would I talk to Frank?” she snapped back, her thoughts spilling out unbidden from between her lips.
+“To Frank?
+Why the hell would I talk to Frank??” she snapped back, her thoughts spilling out unbidden from between her lips.
 “I mean, sure, he’s the only other one who knows about what’s been going on of late.
-And all right, so he’s someone who knows a good deal about me now.
-The trouble is, I’m so short sighted that the lines of communication have become completely screwed up between us!
-To the point where I really doubt there’s a chance of ever restoring whatever small rapport there might have previously been, assuming he’s even willing to do so!”
+And yes, so he’s someone who knows a good deal about me now.
+Trouble is, I’m so short sighted that our connection has become completely screwed up.
+To the point where I really doubt that there’s any chance of ever restoring whatever small link we might have had, assuming there was even anything there to begin with!”